 Making Bhatura Dough

-- Add the yogurt and mix again.
+- Add the yogurt, oil and mix again with a spoon

-Frying Bhatura
+Making Bhatura

 - Heat oil in a kadai or pan for deep frying.

-- Make small to medium sized balls from the dough.
+- Make medium-sized balls from the dough.

 - Roll the balls between your palms to make them even.